hashicorp/terraform-provider-azurerm/website/docs/r/aml_file_system.html.markdown

 A `hsm_setting` block supports the following:

-* `container_id` - (Required) The resource ID of storage container used for hydrating the namespace and archiving from the namespace.
+* `container_id` - (Required) The resource ID of storage container that is used for hydrating the namespace and archiving from the namespace.
 Changing this forces a new resource to be created.

-* `logging_container_id` - (Required) The resource ID of storage container used for logging events and errors.
+* `logging_container_id` - (Required) The resource ID of storage container that is used for logging events and errors.
 Changing this forces a new resource to be created.

-* `import_prefix` - (Optional) Only blobs in the non-logging container that start with this path/prefix get hydrated into the cluster namespace.
+* `import_prefix` - (Optional) The import prefix for the AML File System.
+Only blobs in the non-logging container that start with this path/prefix get hydrated into the cluster namespace.
 Changing this forces a new resource to be created.

+-> **NOTE:** It has to add roles `Contributor` and `Storage Blob Data Contributor` to the Service Principal `HPC Cache Resource Provider` for the Storage Account.
+See [official docs]( https://learn.microsoft.com/en-us/azure/azure-managed-lustre/amlfs-prerequisites#access-roles-for-blob-integration) for more information.

 ---